jakeydevs/analytics/readme.md

 **Is this GDPR comliant?**
 I think so?
 I am not a lawyer - and if you are not either, you should totally talk to one if you are worried about GDPR.

+**Does this work on SPAs**
+At the moment no as it only records a pageview on a page request.

 ## Contributing